dutradda/apidaora/README.md

 # dataclassesapi
-ASGI App using @dataclass for request/response
+ASGI App using dataclasses module for request/response objects